 So, if you manage a building or property or you’re involved in construction work, refurbishment or demolition in any shape or form you may have a legal obligation to manage the potential risks from asbestos materials.
 This is why you would need an asbestos survey.

 Is there a legal standard for an asbestos survey?

 Yes.
 There is a Health & Safety Executive guidance document about this.
-It details the required quality for carrying out a survey.
+It details the required quality and provides detail on what is expected when carrying out an asbestos survey.
 The survey guide also details the exact information that an asbestos report should contain.
 This HSE guidance document is Asbestos: The survey guide HSG264.